-Contains 1 Troy oz of .999 pure silver.
+This particular coin weighs in at 1 Troy oz of .999 pure silver.

-Obverse includes the image of the Native American tribal member in right-profile relief.
+The obverse of the piece includes the image of the Native American tribal member in right-profile relief.

-Reverse features the depiction of the American bison in left-profile relief.
+The reverse features the depiction of the American bison in left-profile relief.

-Each 1 oz SilverTowne Buffalo Silver Round is available to you here today in new condition courtesy of SilverTowne.
+Each 1 oz Silvertowne Buffalo Silver Round is available to you here today with Wall Street Metals in new condition courtesy of Silvertowne.
 These rounds ship in protective plastic flips for individual purchases or plastic tubes for multiples of 20 rounds.
-The 1 oz SilverTowne Buffalo Round in this listing does not feature a year of issue as some other SilverTowne Buffalo Rounds do.
+The 1 oz Silvertowne Buffalo Round in this listing does not feature a year of issue as some other Silvertowne Buffalo Rounds do.

-On the obverse of the 1 oz SilverTowne Buffalo Silver Round is the right-profile portrait of a Native American.
+On the obverse of the 1 oz Silvertowne Buffalo Silver Round is the right-profile portrait of a Native American.
 In the upper-right portion of the design fields edge is an engraving of Liberty.
 Fraser would not say for decades who the inspiration was for this Native American design, eventually admitting that he combined the facial and physical features of three individuals to create the image.